What Causes Yellow Stains On a Mattress?

 Sweat and Body Oils

 Yellow stains on a mattress often result from accumulated sweat.
 Throughout the night, your body secretes sweat and oils.
-Over time, these substances seep through your sheets and into the mattress, leading to yellow discoloration.
+Over time, these substances seep through your bed sheets and into the mattress, leading to yellow discoloration.
 This buildup stains and creates a breeding ground for bacteria and dust mites, further affecting your health and comfort.

 Urine (Human and Pet)

 Accidents happen, whether from children or pets.
 Urine stains can quickly turn yellow if not cleaned promptly.
 The moisture seeps into the mattress fibers.
-If not properly cleaned, it can result to persistent stains and unpleasant odors.
+If not properly cleaned, it can result in persistent stains and unpleasant odors.
 Also, lingering urine moisture can cause mold growth, worsening the situation.

 Vomit